mcartagena/e-commerce-redux/README.md

 # e-commerce-redux
-This is an application that sirves like example for ES6, React and Redux
+This is an application that sirves like example for ES6, React and Redux.
+Based in the course of Digital : ReactJS.

 Let's make our hands dirty with React and Redux.